ucsb-cs156/OLD-website-originial-repo/_topics/windows_wsl.md

 The projects in this class use Maven 3.8.x, which is necessary for Java 17.

 The `apt` package manager does not yet have Maven 3.8.x, so we need to manually download and extract Maven.

+(As of this writing, the current version of Maven is 3.8.5; but it is possible that by the time you are reading these instructions, the current version may have been updated, and the links to this version will no longer work.
+If the links appear broken, see if there is a newer version available.)

 Here are two links that have been reported to work for downloading Maven 3.8.5 (the only difference is `downloads` vs. `dlcdn`)
 * <https://downloads.apache.org/maven/maven-3/3.8.5/binaries/apache-maven-3.8.5-bin.tar.gz>